ktothep/MiroAssignment/README.md

             **OR**

  Open the poject in your IDE and execute each test case individually or through the XML.

+  **Continuous Integration/Deployment**

+  Instead of creating a pipeline for this project.We can create a freestyle project.Pass the Git repository path in it.Set build trigger for periodic or when changes are push by configuring a webhook in git.Then we can set the build step as 'mvn clean test'.

 #NOTE
 I am making use of Mac so the webdriver executeable i have does not has any .exe extension.